Download the PDF Version of this blog so you can share or read it later.

 Having a HVAC system within the office for improved ventilation for employees, along with implementing systems such as automatic lighting that supports a ‘no-touch’ approach, will be seen increasingly as a response to helping offices cope with COVID.
 However, businesses will turn to smart solutions to ensure these energy hungry systems only operate when rooms are occupied.

 People counting sensors can direct these systems to turn off when a room is detected as unoccupied, reducing unnecessary energy and amenity costs your business is wasting.

 Using people counting data allows you to optimise the space you do have through either progressively filling certain areas of the building to ensure occupancy capacity is utilised to its full potential.

 SafeCount is a people counting solution that you can install now to help you cope with COVID-19, but that can be scaled into a more advanced system with more sensors to enable the outlined future benefits.
-Request a demo with one of our experts, to find out how SafeCount can help your organisation.
+Find out more about SafeCount by clicking below.